david68cu/pymiami_concurrency_talk_02_08_2020/README.md

                                args=('thinking!', done))
     ```
     - Had we used multithread to run and write over
+    - Threads are owned for the OS , so we have a limitation in its use
+    - Threads are expenses to create (les tha process sure) but still expensives
+    - The switching from threads is decided by the OS, sometime in teh most improper moment
+    - We will see that  in async I/O this change occurrs at teh will of thea application

 - Why we need thread safe Queues and locks if we have the GIL ? (exercise2.py)

      ....WINTER IS COMING : A nightmare with Threads

-    - Runs first exercise1.py syn example so the classroom can see the expected result
+    - Runs first exercise1.py in concurrency_keynote.. folder so the classroom can see the expected result
     - Despite the GIL allowing one thread at a time , race conditions could exist , giving us unexpected results
     - Due to the GIL, there is only ever one thread per process active to execute Python bytecode
     - It means that actions that can be done in one bytecode can be thread safe, everything else is not.
-    - Quickly take a look at Ramond exaclt in PyBay 2017
+    - Quickly take a look at Ramond talk in PyBay 2017
     - Explain exercise2.py in KeyNotes Folder
     - Explain the disassembled code I added to show how indeed the print() function and the counter +=1 assignation
       are build of multiple bytecode that are not thread safe as the GIL protect only one bytecode instruction